Skip to main content

 Switch ports include the following properties:

-Port: Name of the switch port as found during autodiscovery, or user-generated.
+• Port: Name of the switch port as found during discovery, or user-generated.

-Type: Add the type of port.
+• Type: The type of port.
 Use the + button to add a new type.

-Network Device: A device with network switch value as checked.
+• Network Device: A device with the network switch value checked.

-Asset: If the port is part of FEX or a similar asset connected to the switch, that association can be made here.
-You can either assign it to a module or asset.
+• Asset: If the port is part of a FEX or similar asset connected to the switch, that association can be made here.
+You can assign a port to either a module or an asset.

-Network Switch 2nd: For stacked switches, this is the clustered switch.
-For paired switches, this is the second switch through which port can be managed.
+• Network Switch 2nd: For stacked switches, this is the clustered switch.
+For paired switches, this is the second switch through which the port can be managed.

-The associations for the Module, Asset, and the Network Switch 2nd fields can be done efficiently using switch templates.
+The Module, Asset, and Network Switch 2nd associations can be configured efficiently using switch templates.

-Up admin: Whether the port is administratively up or not.
-Count: Count in the number of ports.
-Discovered type: The port type as discovered during autodiscovery.
+• Discovered Type: The port type as found during discovery.
 This field is read-only.
-The discovered type value can be used to mark certain ports as uncounted, delete ports, or ignore certain port types in autodiscovery.
+The discovered type value can be used to mark certain ports as uncounted, delete ports, or ignore certain port types during discovery.

-Remote Port: If the port is connected to another switch port, you can make that association here.
-This can be autodiscovered as well.
+• Remote Port: If the port is connected to another switch port, that association can be made here.
+This can also be discovered automatically.

 Add a New Switch Port

-Click the + Add Port button on the upper right of the Ports list page and fill in the details of the port:
+Click + Add Port on the ports list page and fill in the port details.

-Scroll down to add Port Aliases, Parts, and see Custom Fields:
+Scroll down to add Port Aliases, Parts, and view Custom Fields.

 Switch Port Bulk Operations

-For example, you can filter ports by up/down status, network switch, or discovered type, and select the ports to be not be counted in the total:
+For example, you can filter ports by up/down status, network switch, or discovered type, then select the ports to exclude from the count.

 Switch port action menuSwitch port action menu